OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 **Solution:** Use the state parameter in the OAuth flow to identify the session that owns the tokens.
 Further discussion about this technique can be found in [Encoding claims in the OAuth 2 state parameter using a JWT](https://tools.ietf.org/html/draft-bradley-oauth-jwt-encoded-state-04).

-> **Note:** <br /> The OAuth 2.0 authorization protocol specifies that the authorization server should perform an exact string comparison of the redirect_uri parameter with the redirect_uri value registered by the client.
-For this reason, you shouldn't attach query string parameters or additional path elements to the redirect_uri.

 As an additional security measure, this sample deletes tokens from the database after two minutes of requesting them.
 You should implement token storage policies according to your application requirements.

 ## Prerequisites